RidaNaz/Docker/06_docker-compose/README.md

 # Docker Compose

-- **Simplify Multi-Container Applications:** Manage and run multiple containers with a single command.
+- Manage and run multiple containers with a single command.

-- **Automate Setup:** Automatically configure and link containers according to the defined services.
+- Automatically configure and link containers according to the defined services.

-- **Ensure Consistency:** Maintain consistent environments across development, testing, and production.
+- Maintain consistent environments across development, testing, and production.

-- **Easily Scale Services:** Scale containers up or down as needed with minimal effort.
+- Scale containers up or down as needed with minimal effort.

-- **Centralize Configuration:** Keep all container configurations in a single, easy-to-manage docker `compose.yml` file.
+- Keep all container configurations in a single, easy-to-manage docker `compose.yml` file.

 # Docker Compose Commands